What is Point of Care Technology?

 Paul G. Auwaerter, MD, MBA is the Executive Director

-Center for Point-of-Care Tests for Sexually Transmitted Diseases
+Center for Innovative Diagnostics for Infectious Diseases

 Johns Hopkins Center for Tuberculosis Research